Feature Stories

 But what does that mean specifically?
 How are we directly helping to “further the work of the Lord on the earth”?
 When we write a check or click “submit” on the online donation form, what is that donation spent on?

-Here is a look at the six categories included in the release.
+Here is a closer look at the six categories included in the release.

 Supporting the Global Missionary Program

-One perhaps obvious way that tithing donations help further the work of the Lord is through missionary work.
+One way that tithing donations help further the work of the Lord is through missionary work.
 President Russell M. Nelson said:

 Before His final Ascension, [Jesus Christ] commissioned [His apostles] to “go … and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.”
 The Apostles heeded that instruction.
 They also called upon others to help them fulfill the Lord’s command.
 Today, under the direction of modern apostles and prophets, that same charge has been extended to missionaries of The Church of Jesus Christ of Latter-day Saints.
 As representatives of the Lord Jesus Christ, they strive to fulfill that divine command—renewed in our day by the Lord Himself—to take the fulness of the gospel abroad and bless the lives of people everywhere.

-According to the latest statistical report, at the end of 2019, there were more than 67,000 full-time missionaries around the world preaching the gospel.
+According to a recent address from Elder Quentin L. Cook, the Church is on track to have more than 72,000 full-time missionaries serving around the world by the end of 2023.
 While missionaries and their families do contribute to their expenses, many aspects of missionary service require additional funding.
-Approximately 400 missions—including mission homes, apartments, offices, automobiles, and travel—are all funded by the Church.
+In all, 411 missions worldwide are funded by the Church, including expenses related to mission homes, apartments, offices, automobiles, and missionary-related travel.

 Building, Maintaining, and Repairing Meetinghouses

-The Church pays for the construction and maintenance of the meetinghouses that serve almost 31,000 congregations.
+The Church pays for the construction and maintenance of the meetinghouses that serve more than 31,300 congregations and 17 million Church members worldwide.
 These buildings also serve as spaces for community education, family history research, and emergency response.
 Having a local meetinghouse gives members across the world a physical space to gather and grow together in their understanding of the gospel.

 Helping the Poor and Needy

-In a recent Facebook post, President M. Russell Ballard stated:
+In a 2021 Facebook post, President M. Russell Ballard stated:

 The Lord has made it clear that one of the great responsibilities of The Church of Jesus Christ of Latter-day Saints is that we are to feed the hungry and the poor.
 We are to reach out and take care of them.
 May God bless us all in our efforts as we do so.